danschultz/reactive_web_dart/README.md

 ```

 ## Issues with Polymer
 The app uses an immutable data structure to model the list of tasks.
-Polymer's `<template repeat>` is effecient at insertions and removals, but will completely recreate nodes for tasks that have been modified.
-This is problematic when building views that contain animations, and makes it extremely difficult to animate between a tasks' completed and active states.
+Polymer's `<template repeat>` is efficient at insertions and removals, but will completely recreate nodes for tasks that have been modified.
+This is problematic when building views that contain animations, and makes it difficult to animate between a tasks' completed and active states.